-Behaviour Tree in KS1
+Behaviour Tree

-Denaviour Tree III K31 Great Achiever (Gold) You have followed the Crown Values and you have achieved great things with your behaviour.
-Your parents will be informed by text message.
+Great Achiever (Gold) You have followed the Crown Values and you have achieved great things with your behaviour.
+Your parents will be informed by the teacher, by text in person.
 You will receive a gold sticker.
 You will receive 5 house points.
+Your name will be entered into an end of term raffle to win a prize.
 Great Mover (Silver) You are showing that you understand the Crown Values and that you are capable of achieving great things.
 You will receive a silver sticker.
 You will receive 3 House points.
 Starter (Green) Ready to learn Warning Area Blocker (Yellow) You have shown blocker behaviour and have not stopped, even after a warning.
 Miss 5 minutes of Golden Time.
-Blocker (Amber) 5 minutes reflecting with your class teacher (your class teacher will complete the reflection sheet with you).
-This period will be timed with a sand timer.
-The reflection sheet will be added to the class behaviour book.
-This will happen during the day where it will minimise the impact on learning.
-You will finish any missed work at playtime or at home and miss 10 minutes of Golden Time.
-Blocker (Red) Headteacher or Deputy Headteacher will be asked to speak to you.
-Your parents will be informed.
-Agree a way forward with a review date.
+Blocker (Amber) You will be sent to one of our senior teachers, Mrs Westcott or Mr Thomas.
+Go to another classroom for 5 minutes (KS1) or 10 minutes (KS2) with a reflection sheet, which will be collected by your teacher and saved.
+This period will be timed with a sand timer which the child will bring from their classroom.
+You will finish any missed work at playtime or at home and miss 10 minutes of your Golden Time.
+Blocker (Red) You will be sent to Mr Thomas.
+Your teacher will inform your parents.
+You will miss 15 minutes of your Golden Time.
+2 nd time on Red in a week, sent to Mrs Wood.
+She will contact your parents and agree an action plan with a review date.